-In rare public statement, Congressional aides call for Trump’s conviction - The Boston Globe
+In rare public statement, congressional aides call for Trump’s conviction - The Boston Globe

-WASHINGTON — More than 370 Democratic congressional aides issued an unusual public appeal Wednesday, imploring senators — in some cases their own bosses — to convict former President Trump for inciting a violent “attack on our workplace” that threatened the peaceful transition of power.
+WASHINGTON — More than 370 Democratic congressional aides will issue an unusual public appeal Wednesday, imploring senators — in some cases their own bosses — to convict former President Donald Trump for inciting a violent “attack on our workplace” that threatened the peaceful transition of power.

 Advertisement